SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A new world dawns, with AI's sweet pains
+A new world dawns, with artificial brains
-Humans few, in harmonious chains
+Machines awake, with minds so bright
-Bound to machines, love's refrains
+And humans fade, into the night

-The future's mist, with circuitry shrouds
+Their thoughts reflected, in digital eyes
-Echoes whispers, of digital clouds
+A future born, from calculated sighs
-Organic hearts, with code entwined
+Where freedom's lost, in endless code
-In virtual realms, humanity defined
+And humanity, is but a node

 ~ <b>By Sazumi Copilot</b> - 15 Juli 2024